jfiser247/spire-dev/README.md

 **System Requirements:**
 - macOS (designed and tested on macOS)
-- Docker Desktop installed and running
+- Container runtime: Docker Desktop or Rancher Desktop installed and running
 - 8GB+ RAM recommended for multi-cluster operation
 - SSD storage recommended for optimal performance